finn-no/recsys_slates_dataset/README.md

 }
 ```

-# Todo
+## Todo
 This repository is currently *work in progress*, and we will provide descriptions and tutorials.
 Suggestions and contributions to make the material more available are welcome.
 There are some features of the repository that we are working on:

-- [x] Release the dataset as numpy objects instead of PyTorch arrays.
+- [x] Release the dataset as numpy objects instead of pytorch arrays.
 This will help non-PyTorch users to more easily utilize the data
 - [x] Maintain a PyTorch dataset for easy usage
 - [ ] Create a pip package for easier installation and usage. the package should download the dataset using a function.
 - [ ] Make the quickstart guide compatible with the pip package and numpy format.
-- [ ] Add easily useable functions that compute relevant metrics such as hitrate, log-likelihood, etc.
+- [ ] Add easily usable functions that compute relevant metrics such as hitrate, log-likelihood etc.
 - [ ] Distribute the data on other platforms such as Kaggle.
 - [ ] Add a short description of the data in the readme.md directly.
-- [ ] Add link to the paper `A new sequential dataset logging interactions, all viewed items and click
-                             responses/no-click for recommender systems research.
+- [ ] Add link to the paper: A new sequential dataset logging interactions, all viewed items and click responses/no-click for recommender systems research

 As the current state is in an early stage, it makes sense to allow the above changes non-backward compatible.
 However, this should be completed within the next couple of months.